Introduction

 Sign in to UNBC ArcGIS Portal if needed, then go to the Share tab, and press Web Map.

 Before the map can be published, we need to specify a few details, including: the name of the map, a brief summary, and a comma separated list of tags (keywords we can use to find the map later.)
-And we want to set sharing to Everyone.
+And we want to set sharing to “University of Northern British Columbia”.

 For Location / Portal folder you should see your folder available.
 Choose that folder.